 A little known country landlocked between India and Tibet, Bhutan is barely touched by tourism.
 While it may be small, it is a treasure trove of enthralling moments and unparalleled spiritual experience, home to ancient monasteries that cling to mountaintops, museums and cultural sites filled with ancient treasures.

 Due to its tight tourism laws, visiting Bhutan is a privilege.
-It goes without saying that only a small percentage of people on this planet will ever experience the wonders of Bhutan for themselves.
+It goes without saying that only a small percentage of people on this planet will ever experience the wonders of Bhutan, culture and traditions for themselves.

 A tailor-made expedition into the Land of the Thunder Dragon allows you to immerse yourself in the spirituality, heritage and pristine landscape of this kingdom in the clouds.
 Absolute luxury is assured with travel via private jet and chauffeured SUV, and accommodation provided by the most luxurious lodges across the Kingdom.

 Here’s what you can expect when you travel to Bhutan:

 VISIT THE MAGNIFICENT PUNAKHA DZONG, THE FORMER CAPITAL OF BHUTAN

 Dzong means “monasteries” and the Punakha Dzong is the greatest Dzong in Bhutan, the second oldest and the most beautiful in the country.
 It was the capital of Bhutan from 1637 to 1907, and the first national assembly was hosted here in 1953.

 Fun facts about the Punakha Dzong: Not a single nail was used during its construction and all of Bhutan’s Kings have been crowned here.